Britain will not reverse Brexit, Hammond tells CEOs in Davos

 But he said any Brexit trade deal should be both bespoke and ambitious.

-“Off-the-shelf deal - Canada and Norway - is not the right model for Britain or the EU,” Hammond said at the World Economic Forum.
+“Off-the-shelf deal - Canada and Norway - is not the right model for Britain or the EU,” Hammond said.
 “This is something more ambitious than any trade deal that has been agreed in the past.”

-A European Council meeting in March should confirm what the British call the implementation period, also widely known as the transition period.
+The European Council meeting in March should confirm what the British call the implementation period, which is known by most people as the transition period.
+(Writing by Guy Faulconbridge; editing by Andy Bruce)

-He rejected a question about whether Britain would opt for the Norway or Canada model if forced to choose: “Every deal the EU has done is bespoke,” he said.

-Hammond said Britain “shouldn’t start with a process which throws away the regulatory alignment between our economies as a starting point.”